adedejimayowa27-gif/gggggg/README.md

 ## Known limitations

 - Logout is client-side only and there is no refresh-token flow yet.
-- Role checks are enforced on admin-level actions (team, integrations, branch deletion); other routes are open to any active team member.
 - No account or business deletion endpoint yet (see the retention notes in `docs/BACKUP_RECOVERY.md`).
 - No inventory tracking, so the stock-shortage alert never fires.